pymupdf/PyMuPDF/docs/functions.rst

       * The returned data is very **much smaller in size** -- although it provides more information.
       * Additional types of text **invisibility can be detected**: opacity = 0 or type > 1 or overlapping bbox of an object with a higher sequence number.
       * If MuPDF returns unicode 0xFFFD (65533) for unrecognized characters, you may still be able to deduct desired information from the glyph id.
-      * The `span["chars"]` **contains no spaces**, **except** the document creator has explicitely coded them.
+      * The `span["chars"]` **contains no spaces**, **except** the document creator has explicitly coded them.
 They **will never be generated** like it happens in :meth:`Page.get_text` methods.
 To provide some help for doing your own computations here, the width of a space character is given.
 This value is derived from the font where possible.
 Otherwise the value of a fallback font is taken.
       * There is no effort to organize text like it happens for a :ref:`TextPage` (the hierarchy of blocks, lines, spans, and characters).
 Characters are simply extracted in sequence, one by one, and put in a span.
 Whenever any of the span's characteristics changes, a new span is started.
 So you may find characters with different `origin.y` values in the same span (which means they would appear in different lines).
 You cannot assume, that span characters are sorted in any particular order -- you must make sense of the info yourself, taking `span["dir"]`, `span["wmode"]`, etc. into account.
       * Ligatures are represented like this:
          - MuPDF handles the following ligatures: "fi", "ff", "fl", "ft", "st", "ffi", and "ffl" (only the first 3 are mostly ever used).
 If the page contains e.g. ligature "fi", you will find the following two character items subsequent to each other::

             (102, glyph, (x, y), (x0, y0, x1, y1))  # 102 = ord("f")
             (105, -1, (x, y), (x0, y0, x0, y1))     # 105 = ord("i"), empty bbox!

          - This means that the bbox of the first ligature character is the area containing the complete, compound glyph.
 Subsequent ligature components are recognizable by their glyph value -1 and a bbox of width zero.
          - You may want to replace those 2 or 3 char tuples by one, that represents the ligature itself.
 Use the following mapping of ligatures to unicodes:

             + `"ff" -> 0xFB00`
             + `"fi" -> 0xFB01`
             + `"fl" -> 0xFB02`